United Auburn Indian Community: Thunder Valley Casino Resort

-The Tribe owns the Thunder Valley Casino Resort in Lincoln, California, located near the northwest corner of Athens and Industrial Avenues, in the Sunset Industrial Area of unincorporated Placer County.
+The Tribe owns the Thunder Valley Casino Resort outside Lincoln, California, located near the northwest corner of Athens and Industrial Avenues, in the Sunset Industrial Area of unincorporated Placer County.
 The 200000 sqft facility, which opened in June 2003, offers a variety of entertainment including slot machines, video gaming, and various table games.
 Guests can also dine in an array of restaurants and bars.

 UAIC entered into a Tribal-State Gaming Compact with the State of California in September 1999 in order to conduct Class III gaming on trust land.
 This Compact was later successfully renegotiated with Governor Arnold Schwarzenegger in 2004.

 In an unprecedented approach, the UAIC worked closely with Placer County, neighboring cities, and citizens that resulted in a Memorandum of Understanding to mitigate any potential impacts of the proposed development.

 In 2010, Thunder Valley Casino Resort was named Best Regional Casino in Sacramento Magazine's "Best Of" issue, beating out competitor casinos Red Hawk Casino and Jackson Rancheria Casino and Hotel.